vcmirko/terraform_ontap_simulator/README.md

 #### Role 'aiqum'

-As an extra, the aiqum role allow to (un)register and rediscover the cluster in Netapps 'AIQUM' server (Active IQ Unified Manager).
+As an extra, the aiqum role allows to (un)register and rediscover the cluster in Netapps 'AIQUM' server (Active IQ Unified Manager).